Stefan Bellmont

 Stefan Bellmont (born 3 May 1989) is a Swiss professional darts player who competes in Professional Darts Corporation (PDC) events.
 He is a one-time PDC ranking event semi-finalist.
 He has also won five titles on the PDC Challenge Tour, and won the World Darts Federation's Helvetia Open in 2024.
-He is set to become the first Swiss player to hold a PDC Tour Card after earning one through finishing first on the 2025 PDC Challenge Tour.
+In 2026 he became the first Swiss player to hold a PDC Tour Card after earning one through finishing first on the 2025 PDC Challenge Tour.

 Career

 2019

 Bellmont made his PDC European Tour debut at the 2019 European Darts Grand Prix, where he lost 6–2 to Jeffrey de Zwaan in the first round.

 He also qualified for the 2019 Czech Darts Open, but lost again 6–2 in the first round, this time to Danny Noppert.

 2022

 Bellmont represented Switzerland at 2022 PDC World Cup of Darts, along with Thomas Junghans.
 They lost to New Zealand 3–5 in the first round.
 In 2022, he qualified for three European Tour events, in each he lost in the first round.
 Bellmont won event 7 on the 2022 PDC Challenge Tour series, defeating Karel Sedláček 5–4, winning in a deciding leg.